jay-Anonymous/NdovuBlockchainApp/docs/contracts/using-for.rst

 *********

-The directive ``using A for B;`` can be used to attach functions (``A``) as operators to user-defined type or as member functions to any type (``B``).
+The directive ``using A for B;`` can be used to attach functions (``A``) as operators to user-defined types or as member functions to any type (``B``).
 The member functions receive the object they are called on as their first parameter (like the ``self`` variable in Python).
-The operator functions receives operands as parameters.
+The operator functions receive operands as parameters.

 It is valid either at file level or inside a contract, at contract level.